lisandroseia/math-magicians/README.md

 ### Usage

+Run 'npm run build' to set a local copy.
-Run 'npm run dev' to open the server, you will see the link to that server in the terminal
+Run 'npm start' to open a localhost

-### Run tests

-To run tests cases Run the comman 'npm run test'

 ## Authors